Locally Simultaneous Inference: Introduction

 Most existing solutions to the problem of selective inference fall under one of two categories: \emph{simultaneous} approaches and \emph{conditional} approaches.
 In what follows we compare locally simultaneous inference to these two families of solutions and briefly discuss the relationship to other related threads in the literature.

-\paragraph{Simultaneous approaches.} The basic principle of simultaneous approaches is to ensure valid inferences for \emph{all} questions that could possibly be asked.
-Somewhat more formally, if we denote by $C_{\gamma}$ a confidence region for target $\gamma\in\Gamma$, then the basic principle of simultaneous inference is captured by the inequality:
+\paragraph{Simultaneous approaches.} The basic principle of simultaneous approaches is to ensure simultaneous inference---the criterion of ensuring valid inferences for \emph{all} questions that could possibly be asked.
+More formally, if we denote by $C_{\gamma}$ a confidence region for target $\gamma\in\Gamma$, then this basic principle is captured by the inequality:

-Simultaneous approaches construct $C_{\gamma}$ so that the right-hand side is bounded at a pre-specified level $\alpha\in(0,1)$.
+Simultaneous inference asks for $C_{\gamma}$ so that the right-hand side is bounded at a pre-specified level $\alpha\in(0,1)$; we call any method that meets this requirement a simultaneous inference method.
 Notice that the right-hand side has no dependence on $\hat\gamma$.
 Indeed, simultaneous approaches ensure valid selective inference in a selection-agnostic manner and as such are broadly applicable.
-Canonical examples of simultaneous inference methods include the Bonferroni correction, Holm's procedure \cite{holm1979simple}, and other related extensions \cite{hochberg1988sharper, hommel1988stagewise}.
+Canonical examples of simultaneous inference methods include the Bonferroni correction, Holm's procedure \cite{holm1979simple}, and other related extensions \cite{hochberg1988sharper, hommel1988stagewise, strassburger2008compatible}.
 In the context of multivariate normal observations, simultaneous inference typically relies on estimating quantiles of the maximal z- or t-statistic~\cite{hothorn2008simultaneous, berk2013valid, genz1992numerical, genz1999numerical, bretz2001numerical}.
 See \cite{dickhaus2014simultaneous} for an overview of simultaneous inference methods.

+Locally simultaneous inference is a principle for refining any simultaneous inference method by asking for a correction only over a smaller, \emph{data-dependent} set of targets $\widehat \Gamma^+$, rather than the whole set $\Gamma$.
+As such, locally simultaneous inference can itself be seen as a simultaneous inference method, one that adaptively focuses all statistical power on the data-dependent set $\widehat \Gamma^+$ and returns infinite confidence sets for all other targets $\gamma'\in \Gamma\setminus \widehat \Gamma^+$.
+Throughout the manuscript, when we compare locally simultaneous inference with ``simultaneous inference,'' we are implicitly referring to the simultaneous inference method that underlies the locally simultaneous construction.
+As we will see, locally simultaneous inference is compatible with most common simultaneous inference methods.
+Moreover, when we compare the power of the two approaches, we are implicitly only comparing power over the selected targets.